gothraven/bug-manager/core-api/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3030](http://localhost:3030) to view it in the browser.
+Open `http://localhost:{ENV_PORT}` to view graphql dev console in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the tests
+Launches the tests, there is no tests for now !

 ### `npm lint`

-Launches the linter checking on all the project
+Launches the linter checking on all the project.

 ### `npm coverage`

-Launches the tests with converage reports
+Launches the tests with converage reports.